Trees and vegetation

 Tree pruning and removal

-Council has an annual targeted tree pruning program that aims to improve tree health and public safety.
+Council maintains vegetation along the shire's roadsides and has an annual targeted tree pruning program that aims to improve tree health and public safety.

 The works remove dead wood and maintain appropriate clearances from roads, footpaths, street lights and signs.

 We do not remove healthy vegetation unless it poses a safety issue, site obstruction or affects the flow of vehicular or foot traffic.

 To request pruning or removal of a tree on Council land please contact us.

 Requests will be inspected by a Council officer to determine if any works are required.
 If works are required they will be scheduled in accordance with the degree of risk and available resources.

 Parks and Gardens assess all requests for tree planting.

 Trees are selected for planting based on their suitability for the site, the required characteristics of the species and potential to contribute to landscape character.